djacobow/pidog2/README.md

 for applications where it will be deployed remotely, potentially with solar and battery power, and with no human access or intervention for months or years.

-PiDog2 attached to the RPi's GPIO and acts as an SPI slave.
+PiDog2 attached to the RPi's GPIO and acts as an SPI slave capable of powering and un-powering the Pi completely.
 Instead of connecting power to your RPi, you connect it to the PiDog.
-The PiDog has a switch that it can use to power the RPi through the 5V pins, or, in the case that the Pi as become unresponsive, to shut it off.
+The PiDog, in turn provides power to the Pi through the 5V GPIO pins.

+With this arrangement, the PiDog can "hard reboot" a Pi by "yanking the cord" if the dog had not been fed after a certain period.
+Later, the PiDog can re-apply power to the Pi and let the Pi boot again.

+Just summarily pulling the power is not very friendly, however, so that situation is to be avoided.
+The PiDog can help with that as well, allowing a Pi to bring itself to a halt before power-down and then expect to be woken again after a period.